-- 1.4.1 Growth in the number of new small contractors. - 1.4.2 Reduction in the cost per EPWP and CWP jobs. - 1.4.3 Percentage of provincial government expenditure of goods and services procured on local content. - 1.4.4 Direct employment multipliers from infrastructure development and maintenance and related development projects. - 1.4.5 Cumulative Number of FTEs created through EPWP and CWP, inclusive of all Sectors. - 1.4.6 Cumulative Number of Work Opportunities created through EPWP and CWP inclusive of all Sectors: Infrastructure Sector; Environmental and Cultural Sector and the Social Sector; - 1.4.7 Number of emerging contractors trained.
+- 1.4.1 Growth in the number of new small contractors. - 1.4.2 Reduction in the cost per EPWP and CWP jobs: Infrastructure Sector; Environmental and Cultural Sector and the Social Sector. - 1.4.3 Direct employment multipliers from infrastructure development and maintenance and related development projects. - 1.4.4 Cumulative Number of FTEs created through EPWP and CWP, inclusive of all Sectors. - 1.4.5 Cumulative Number of Work Opportunities created through EPWP and CWP inclusive of all Sectors: Infrastructure Sector; Environmental and Cultural Sector and the Social Sector; - 1.4.6 Number of emerging contractors trained.